-How to Stop Animals from Digging Holes in Your Yard
+How to Stop Animals from Digging Holes in Yard: A Comprehensive Guide

-In this article, we will discuss the encounters we all have with the animals on our lawn.
-There are plenty of tasks which we all perform to keep our lawn fresh and fair.
+This article will discuss various encounters with the animals on our lawn.
+There are plenty of tasks that we all perform to keep our lawn fresh and fair.
 But some rodents do not seem to be liking our green lawn.
-They just come around and dig in our lawn all the time, all over the place.

 What Animals Digging Holes in Yard?